-Ensuring that you don’t overcook your precious foods is an adjustable thermostat (95° - 158°F) and automatic shut-off timer (up to 19.5 hours).
+Ensuring that you don’t overcook your precious food is an adjustable thermostat (95° – 158°F) and an automatic shut-off timer (up to 19.5 hours).
 This feature is really important if you follow Raw Food diets, or you are cooking really sensitive foods.

 Upon the timer counting down and the unit finishes, it will beep 20 times so you know exactly when (provided you are in earshot).

-The unit is heated by a massive 400-watt power plant that is rear mounted.
-The air is pushed rear to front horizontally by a fan ensuring even heating of the unit, not matter whether your food is placed at the bottom or the top.
-During testing, I couldn’t help but switch the top tray with the bottom tray, out of habit, but I don’t know if this had an effect or not.
+The unit is heated by a massive 400-watt power plant that is rear-mounted.
+The air is pushed rear to front horizontally by a fan ensuring even heating of the unit, no matter whether your food is placed at the bottom of the top.
+During testing, I couldn’t help but switch the top tray with the bottom tray, out of habit, but I don’t know if this had any effect or not.

 Another important aspect of the machine that I would like to bring up is the ease of cleaning.
 When I used the stainless steel trays on their own without the insert, they were easy to clean thanks to stainless steel.
 The plastic inserts are non-stick and very easy to clean with hot soapy water.

 There is also a removable drip tray at the bottom which caught the rest of the drips and crumbs that had fallen through.